 This project-based course emphasizes written, visual, and oral communication of statistical results and conclusions.
 An introduction to statistical consulting is also provided.
 Additional topics include introductions to statistical methodologies in industry and aspects of careers in statistics.
 3 undergraduate hours.
 4 graduate hours.
-Prerequisite: STAT 420 or consent of instructor.
+Prerequisite: STAT 420 or STAT 425 (completion preferred, but may be taken concurrently) or consent of instructor.

 Several of the most widely used techniques of data analysis are discussed with an emphasis on statistical computing.
 Topics include linear regression, analysis of variance, generalized linear models, and analysis of categorical data.
 In addition, an introduction to data mining is provided considering classification, model building, decision trees, and cluster analysis.
 Same as CSE 448.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: STAT 400 or STAT 409, and credit for or concurrent registration in STAT 410.

 Same as ANSC 448 and IB 487.
 See ANSC 448.